Gregory94/LaanLab-SATAY-DataAnalysis/README.md

 3. yeastGFF.mat: Matlab data file with information about the genes.
 This file is required for running the matlab code 1.

 ## Python_modules
 This folder contains codes for extracting information about genes from online data files.
-All required text files are present in the docs folder on this branch.
+All required text files are present in the Data_Files folder on this branch.
 The following files are present:

 1. chromosome_and_gene_positions.py: This contains the functions `chromosome_positions` and `gene_positions` which outputs information about the location and lengths of the chromosomes and genes.
 Input is the gff file 'Saccharomyces_cerevisiae.R64-1-1.99.gff3'.
 Also contains the function `chromosome_roman_to_arabic` which translates the roman numerals to arabic numerals or vice versa for the 16 chromosomes.